Irvine Welsh: Personal life

 Welsh married Beth Quinn in 2005.
 They were divorced in 2018.
-They had lived together in the Lakeview neighbourhood of Chicago, US, since 2009.
+They had lived together in the Lakeview neighbourhood of Chicago, USA, since 2009.
 Before that, he lived in Dublin.
-In 2018, he was living in Miami, US.
+In 2018, he was living in Miami, USA.

-In 2022, he married Emma Currie, an actor and sister of Scottish musician Momus.
+In 2022, Welsh married Emma Currie, an actor and sister of Scottish musician Momus.

-In Welsh's early 20s, he was addicted to heroin for 18 months while playing in punk-rock bands moving between Edinburgh and London.

 Welsh is an avid supporter of Hibernian F.C.
 The club is frequently referenced in his works.

-Welsh is a supporter of Scottish independence from the United Kingdom.
+Political views

+In 2013, Welsh expressed his support for Scottish independence ahead of the following year's referendum on the issue.

+In May 2025, Welsh signed an open letter calling for an immediate ceasefire in Gaza during the Gaza War.
+The letter described Israel's actions there as "genocidal".
+He criticised the proscribing of Palestine Action, saying, "You're in a situation whereby 35 rabbis in New York are described as anti-Semitic because they're protesting against the genocide of children.
+That's absolute nonsense."
+He also criticised Keir Starmer's Labour government, saying that it had done nothing except benefit "the super-rich".